zhangshd/CBM-MOF/README.md

   - Box-Cox transformation for positive values
   - Automatic inverse transformation for predictions and metrics
   - Improves model performance on skewed distributions
+- **SHAP Feature Importance Analysis** (NEW):
+  - Analyze feature importance using SHAP (SHapley Additive exPlanations) values
+  - Generate importance rankings and visualizations
+  - Support for tree-based and other model types
+  - Batch analysis for multiple tasks

 #### Target Transformation Feature
 The new target transformation feature allows you to transform the target variable before training to improve model performance: